This post is part of our series of blog posts where we compare actual Helpjuice data, in hopes to help folks with improving their knowledge base.

-After analyzing hundreds of thousands of responses and behaviors, we’ve found that YOUR customers are THREE times more likely to find an article helpful if it’s longer than 400 words.
+After analyzing hundreds of thousands of responses and behaviors, we’ve found that YOUR customers are THREE times more likely to find a knowledge base article helpful if it’s longer than 400 words.

 As you can see, the green graph (articles with over 400 words answers) is significantly higher than the articles with fewer words.